 When the mobility device is in such a condition and while waiting for repair:

 - 1. Switch off power.

-- Disconnect the battery pack.
-Refer to the corresponding chapter about disconnecting the battery pack, ALBER esprit user manual.
+- Disconnect the battery packs.

+Refer to the corresponding chapter about disconnecting the battery packs, ALBER esprit user manual.

-- Contact your authorized provider.
+- 3. Contact your authorized provider.

 11.1.2 Long-term storage